-Flashback to this past summer when I visited three terrific Instagram-worthy places in one day but was able to burn it off with a 100 km bike ride.
-But this special restaurant gets the nod (by default) because I’ve been wanting to do a write-up for over three years.
+Flashback to this past summer when I visited three terrific Instagram-worthy places in one day but – luckily – was able to burn it off with a 100 km bike ride.
+However, of the three restaurants, this special restaurant gets the nod (by default) because I’ve been wanting to do a write-up for over three years.
 It’s an old-school Korean BBQ joint specializing in different cuts of pork rather than your standard samgyeopsal fare.
-The restaurant became so popular that others eventually followed suit, creating what is now a bustling (and somewhat trendy) BBQ destination for office workers and BBQ lovers.
+Over the years, the restaurant has become so popular that others eventually followed suit, creating what is now a bustling (and somewhat trendy) BBQ destination for nearby office workers, locals, and BBQ lovers.

-After asking the all-too-annoying question about the restaurant’s age and history during mealtime–which is common routine along with taking hundreds of photos–I was lucky enough to get an elderly employee to tell me a little about the restaurant, “I have no clue, we stopped counting years ago.
+After asking the all-too-annoying question about the restaurant’s age and history during mealtime–which is common routine when eating out–I was lucky enough to get a seasoned employee to tell me a little about the restaurant.
+She gave a short and direct response about the restaurant: “I have no clue, we stopped counting years ago.
 But, we did start serving galmaegisal (pork skirt meat) first and others followed in our footsteps.
 So, in a way, we started what is now this galmaegisal golmok (skirt meat alley).”

 If you’re interested in other pork cuts beside samgyeopsal, I highly recommend you stop by Jongro 3-ga Station exit 6 for the ultimate Korean BBQ experience.
-Click here for an interesting write-up on this “meat alley.”
+Click here for an in-depth write-up on this popular “meat alley.”